saraspreitzhofer/HexAgent/README.md

 ## Watch or Play Against the Agent

 We have provided the functionality to watch the agent play or challenge the agent yourself across different board sizes (3x3, 4x4, 5x5, and 7x7).
-To do so, simply run `script.py`, select a board size from the terminal prompt, and enjoy the game.
+To do so, simply run `script.py`, select a board size (but also ensure it fits with `BOARD_SIZE` in `config.py`) from the terminal prompt, and enjoy the game.
 You can either watch the agent play against itself, against a random agent, or you can play against the agent yourself.
 Have fun!

 ## Configuration